Fearless (1993 film)

 Fearless is a 1993 American drama film directed by Peter Weir and starring Jeff Bridges, Isabella Rossellini, Rosie Perez and John Turturro.
 It was written by Rafael Yglesias, adapted from his novel of the same name.

 Rosie Perez was nominated for an Academy Award for Best Supporting Actress for her role as Carla Rodrigo.
 The film was also entered into the 44th Berlin International Film Festival.
-Jeff Bridges' role as Max Klein is widely regarded as one of the best performances of his career.
+Jeff Bridges's role as Max Klein is widely regarded as one of the best performances of his career.
 The film's soundtrack features part of the first movement of Henryk Górecki's Symphony No. 3, subtitled Symphony of Sorrowful Songs.
 The film's screenwriter was inspired to write the script after he was in a car accident.
 Yglesias began writing the story after reading about United Airlines Flight 232, that crashed in Sioux City, Iowa, in 1989.

 Plot

 Max Klein survives an airline crash.
-The plane plummets, but strangely Max is calm.
-His calm enables him to dispel fear in the flight cabin.
+The plane plummets, but he is strangely calm.
+This calm enables him to dispel fear in the flight cabin.
 He sits next to Byron Hummel, a young boy flying alone.
-Flight attendants move through the cabin, telling another passenger, Carla Rodrigo, traveling with an infant, to hold the infant in her lap as the plane plummets out of control, while telling other passengers to buckle into their seats.
+Flight attendants move through the cabin, telling another passenger, Carla Rodrigo, traveling with an infant, to hold the child in her lap as the plane plummets out of control, while telling other passengers to buckle into their seats.
 Max was telling his business partner, Jeff Gordon, of his fear of flying as they took off.

 In the aftermath of the crash, most passengers died.
-Among the few survivors, most are terribly injured.
-Max is unhurt.
+Among the few survivors, most are terribly injured but Max is unhurt.
 The crash site is chaotic, filled with first responders and other emergency personnel.
-Focusing on the survivors, a team of investigators from the FAA and the airline company conduct interviews.
-Max is repelled by all the chaos.
-He is disgusted by the investigators wanting to interview him.
+Focusing on the survivors, a team of investigators from the FAA and the airline conduct interviews.
+Max is repelled by all the chaos and disgusted by the investigators wanting to interview him.

 Max rents a car and starts driving home.
-Along the way he meets an old girlfriend from high school, Alison.
-They last met 20 years ago.
-At the restaurant Alison notices Max eating a strawberry.
-Max is allergic to strawberries.
-Max grins.
-He finishes the strawberry without an allergic reaction.
-The next morning, he is accosted by FBI investigators.
-They question his choice to not contact family to tell them he is fine.
-The airline representative offers him train tickets.
-Max asks for airline tickets.
-He wants to fly home, having no fear of air travel.
+Along the way, he visits his high school girlfriend Alison, whom he has not seen for 20 years.
+At the restaurant, Alison is surprised to see Max eating a strawberry, as he is allergic to them.
+He grins, then finishes it without an allergic reaction.

+The next morning, Max is accosted by FBI investigators.
+They question why he chose not to contact his family to tell them he is fine.
+The airline representative offers Max train tickets to return home, but he asks for airline tickets, as he no longer fears air travel.
 The airline books him on the flight.
 They seat him next to Dr. Bill Perlman, the airline's psychiatrist.

 Dr. Perlman annoyingly tags behind Max back to his home, prodding him for information about the crash.
-Max is forced to snap back at the psychiatrist rudely, to be rid of him.
-Laura Klein, Max's wife, notices the strange behavior.
-Max seems different, changed somehow.
-Max's late business partner's wife, Nan Gordon, asks about Jeff's last moments.
+Max snaps back at the psychiatrist rudely, to be rid of him.
+Max's wife Laura Klein notices his strange behavior and that he seems somehow changed.
+Max's late business partner's wife Nan Gordon asks about Jeff's last moments.
 Max says Jeff died in the crash.